maxmine2/maxmine2/README.md

 - 🌱 I’m currently learning JS and Python.
 I also want to learn Assembler and C (C++)

-- 💞️ I’m looking to collaborate on diffrent projects, but I prefer my projects.
+- 💞️ I’m looking to collaborate on diffrent projects, but I prefer my own projects.

+It's been a while since I went there for the last time.
+Having some interesting ideas in my mind, hope I'll get them done =)

 ## 📫 How to reach me?
 **It's easy!**